MaximilianSchleper/tsm/userstories.md

     - ✅ As a user, I can control altitude for each orbital plane using interactive sliders (160-2000km LEO range).
     - ✅ As a user, I can see real-time altitude values and color-coded RAAN labels (0°, 90°, 180°, 270°).
     - ✅ As a user, I can apply altitude changes to regenerate the constellation with new orbital parameters.
+    - ✅ **NEW**: As a user, I can change the number of satellites (1-60) and orbital planes (1-10) via input fields.
+    - ✅ **NEW**: As a user, I can apply changes and see my custom satellite/plane counts respected in the new constellation.
     - ✅ As a user, I can reset to default 550km altitude for all planes.
     - ✅ As a user, I can view constellation status, configuration details, and generation timestamps.
     - ❌ Individual satellite configuration (simplified to plane-based control for educational clarity).